-OK, so you’ve got the white kicks, but how do you keep them looking white and bright all year round?
+OK, you’ve got your new white kicks, but how do you keep them looking white and bright all year round?

 IF you’ve read my last post you’re probably wondering about the upkeep or maintenance required with owning a pair of white shoes.